tableflip/postmsg-rpc/README.md

 #### `mapServerCallbackFunc(funcName, target, options)`

-Similar to `mapServerFunc` except it is assumed that the function being called on target requires a callback.
+Similar to `mapServerFunc` except it is assumed that the function being called requires a callback.

 ---
 A [(╯°□°）╯︵TABLEFLIP](https://tableflip.io) side project.